SAP-samples/teched2022-XP260/exercises/ex5/README.md

 :bulb: For this TechEd workshop, we are working with dummy connections to explain the security recommendations.
 The internal host configured here does not really exist in the landscape

 5. Enter the details for the virtual host.
 The entry fields are already prefilled with the values from the previous dialog page.
-However, as you can see in the dialog, we highly recommend to use a different host name.
+However, as you can see in the dialog, we highly recommend using a different host name.
 This prevents information about your on-premise hosts from becoming visible in the cloud.
 The virtual host name is "sales-system.cloud", the port is 443.
 Click on "Next".
 <br><img src="/exercises/ex5/images/SCC_Add_System_Mapping_Virtual.png" width="70%">

 6. Select "X.509 Certificate (Strict Usage) as the principal type and click on "Next"